gtiwari333/spring-boot-web-application-sample/README.md

 - e2e with Selenide, fixtures. default data generated using Spring
 - Architecture test using ArchUnit
 - jOOQ integration with code generation based on JPA entity
+- Account management with KeyCloak
+- Testcontainers to perform realistic integration test with KeyCloak
+- favicon handler

 Future: do more stuff
-- Account management with KeyCloak
 - Email
 - background jobs with Quartz
 - Liquibase/Flyway change log